Why is email marketing a vital part of any marketing strategy?

 What results are you hoping to achieve with your email newsletters?
 This is where your key performance indicators (KPIs) come in.
 Without established KPIs, you have no way of knowing whether your campaigns are performing to your expectations.

-2. WHO Is Getting Your Newsletters?
+WHO Will Be Getting Your Newsletters?

 The days of “spray and pray” email distribution are long gone.
 Segmenting your audience is the best way to communicate messages specific to your customers’ interests and behaviors.

-4. WHEN Are You Sending Your Newsletters?
+WHEN Will You Send Your Newsletters?

 2. Grow your subscriber list